Application ID: 12617

 This model requires the Particle Tracing Module and the Heat Transfer Modules.

-This application was built using the following:CFD Module Heat Transfer Module Particle Tracing Module
+This model is included as an example in the following products:CFD Module Heat Transfer Module Particle Tracing Module